 This knowledge will inform your dissertation, which makes up your final year.
-You’ll conduct independent school-based research to showcase your skills and form a major part of your continuing professional development.
+You’ll conduct a small-scale research project that relates to your own interests in the field of education.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 - Noticing and Observing for Professional Practice and Learning 30 credits

 - Promoting and Assessing Learning in the Classroom 30 credits

 We deliver this programme through one summer school and eight Saturday schools over a two year period, and a range of online learning materials to inform your own private study.
 The summer and Saturday schools use a mix of lectures and seminars, and offer you the opportunity to meet with other teachers to exchange experiences and ideas.
 You can also organise your dissertation supervision to be face-to-face, online or by telephone in the third year.